YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair may return after treatment

-Hair can grow back after tinea capitis treatment when the follicles are still alive and inflammation has not caused permanent scarring.
-Many patients worry when the patch looks bare during treatment, but the first step is still clearance of the infection.
+Hair can grow back after tinea capitis treatment when follicles are still alive and inflammation has not caused permanent scarring.
+It is common to worry when a patch looks bare during treatment, but the first step remains infection clearance.
 A transplant decision made too early can spend grafts on an area that might recover by itself.

-The recovery timeline depends on the severity of inflammation, how long the infection was present, whether treatment was adequate, and whether a kerion or scarring process developed.
-I avoid promising regrowth from photos alone because a smooth scarred patch and a recovering patch that is not scarred can look similar in casual lighting.
+The recovery timeline depends on the severity of inflammation, how long the infection was present, whether treatment was adequate, whether the infection returned, and whether a kerion or scarring process developed.
+I avoid promising regrowth from photos alone because a smooth scarred patch and a recovering non scarred patch can look similar in casual lighting.

-After treatment, I want to see whether scaling, itch, crust, and tenderness have stopped.
-Then I look at hair return, patch texture, skin shine, follicular openings, and whether the surrounding hair is stable.
+After treatment, I want to see whether scaling, itch, crust, tenderness, drainage, and edge activity have stopped.
+Then I look at hair return, patch texture, skin shine, follicular openings, and the stability of surrounding hair.
 The right surgical timing comes after the medical behavior of the patch is clear.

-A scarred patch after inflammatory tinea capitis can sometimes be discussed for hair transplantation, but it needs a different conversation from ordinary androgenetic hair loss.
+A healed scarred patch after inflammatory tinea capitis is different from active scalp ringworm.
+Active infection is a medical treatment issue.
+A stable scar is a later surgical question.
 Scar tissue may have less flexible skin, altered blood supply, and less predictable graft survival.
 The area also needs to be free from active infection and medically stable.

 The closest surgical comparison is hair transplant into scar tissue.
-The plan may need fewer grafts per square centimeter, staged placement, cautious density, and realistic expectations about coverage.
-In some cases, a test session or small first step is more responsible than trying to fill the whole patch at once.
+The plan may need cautious density, fewer grafts per square centimeter, staged placement, and realistic expectations about coverage.
+In some cases, a small first session or test area is more responsible than trying to fill the whole patch at once.

 I also keep scarring alopecia and lichen planopilaris in mind when a patch looks scarred or inflamed.
-A fungal infection history does not exclude another inflammatory diagnosis.
+A history of fungal infection does not exclude another inflammatory diagnosis.
 If the scalp is still active, the surgical answer waits.

 Tinea capitis is an infection.
 Seborrheic dermatitis is usually a chronic inflammatory and yeast related scalp condition.
 Eczema is a barrier and inflammation problem.
 Psoriasis is an immune related inflammatory condition.
 Alopecia areata is an autoimmune hair loss pattern.
 Scarring alopecia damages follicles through inflammatory destruction.
 They can overlap in appearance, especially in photographs.

 The difference matters because treatment, contagiousness, and surgical timing are different.
-A patient with seborrheic dermatitis may need scalp control before surgery.
-A patient with tinea capitis needs the infection treated and cleared.
-A patient with active scarring alopecia may need disease control for a long period before grafting is considered.
+With seborrheic dermatitis, the question may be scalp control before surgery.
+With tinea capitis, the infection must be treated and cleared first.
+With active scarring alopecia, disease control may need to be stable for a long period before grafting is considered.

 A flaky bald patch is not a cosmetic blank space.
 I treat it as a diagnosis question first.
-The scalp has to declare what it is before I decide whether FUE belongs in the plan.
+The diagnosis has to be clear before I decide whether FUE belongs in the plan.

-For hair transplant planning, I want the medical treatment course understood before surgery is scheduled.
+For hair transplant planning, I need to understand the medical treatment course before surgery is scheduled.
 The consultation should include the diagnosis, medication name, treatment dates, response, any liver or blood test monitoring requested by the doctor, and any other medicines that affect healing or infection risk.
+I do not want a patient stopping, restarting, or changing antifungal medicine around surgery without the treating doctor’s guidance.

-If a patient has drug allergies, recent secondary infection, or complex medication history, it must be disclosed before surgery.
-Antibiotic allergy before FUE is a separate topic, but the same disclosure habit matters here because the clinic should know what was prescribed, what was tolerated, and what still needs medical follow up.
+If you have drug allergies, recent secondary infection, or a complex medication history, disclose it before surgery.
+Antibiotic allergy before FUE is a separate topic, but the same disclosure habit matters here because the clinic should know what was prescribed, what was tolerated, and what still needs follow up.

 Kerion needs extra caution

-Kerion is an inflamed, boggy, tender reaction that can occur with tinea capitis.
-It can be mistaken for bacterial infection or an abscess.
-It can also increase the chance of permanent hair loss if inflammation is severe or treatment is delayed.
+Kerion is a swollen, boggy, tender inflammatory reaction that can occur with tinea capitis.
+It can look like an abscess, may drain, and may come with swollen lymph nodes or feeling unwell.
+It can also increase the chance of permanent hair loss when inflammation is severe or treatment is delayed.

-Some patients receive medicine to reduce inflammation as part of dermatology treatment for severe inflammation.
-A patient who has used systemic steroids or similar medicines should mention that history.
-The surgical planning concerns around healing and infection risk are different from routine hair loss, and prednisone hair transplant planning shows why steroid exposure needs careful timing rather than guesswork.
+Some people receive medicine to reduce inflammation as part of dermatology treatment for severe inflammation.
+If you used systemic steroids or similar medicines, mention that history.
+The surgical planning concerns around healing and infection risk are different from routine hair loss, and prednisone hair transplant planning shows why steroid exposure needs careful timing.

 Photos and records to send before consultation

-Send clear photos of the affected patch, the surrounding scalp, the donor area, and the hairline.
-Include photos under normal light and with the hair parted if the area is hidden.
+Send clear photos of the affected patch, surrounding scalp, donor area, and hairline.
+Include images under normal light and with the hair parted if the area is hidden.
 If you have a diagnosis, culture result, biopsy report, prescription name, treatment dates, or dermatologist note, include those details.

 Also mention whether the patch itches, scales, hurts, swells, drains, spreads, or improves with treatment.
 Tell the clinic whether family members had ringworm, whether pets were treated, whether barber tools were involved, and whether topical steroid creams were used before diagnosis.
-These details can change the medical interpretation of the patch.
+Reinfection risk matters if the same patch keeps returning.

-Female patients with patchy or diffuse shedding may need a broader diagnosis review as well.
+If you are female and have patchy or diffuse shedding, the diagnosis review may need to be broader.
 Female hair transplant candidacy often depends on separating surgical hair loss from medical shedding and scalp disease before any graft plan is made.

-If tinea capitis is suspected or recently treated, do not rush into hair transplant surgery just because the patch is visible.
+If tinea capitis is suspected or recently treated, do not rush into hair transplant surgery because the patch is visible.
 Treat the infection first.
 Confirm that the scalp has settled.
 Wait long enough to see whether hair returns.
-Then reassess whether the area is scarred, whether grafts are realistic, and whether the surrounding scalp is healthy.
+Then reassess whether the area is scarred, whether grafts are realistic, and whether the surrounding scalp is healthy enough for surgery.

 The correct sequence is diagnosis first, infection clearance second, scar review third, and graft planning last.
-That order protects the patient from unnecessary surgery and protects the clinic from building a cosmetic plan on an active medical problem.
+That order protects you from unnecessary surgery and protects the clinic from building a cosmetic plan on an active medical problem.